 A game for 2 players.
 Given a board of dots in a grid pattern, players take turns drawing a line by connecting 2 adjacent dots.
 Your goal is to complete more squares than your opponent.

-Here's a simple way to make a Tangram without any measuring or
+Here's a simple way to make a Tangram without any measuring or ruling lines.

-between turning two cogs of different sizes and two cogs which are
+What happens when you turn these cogs?
+Investigate the differences between turning two cogs of different sizes and two cogs which are the same.

 This article looks at levels of geometric thinking and the types of activities required to develop this thinking.

 Can you fit the tangram pieces into the outline of this sports car?